pnp/blog/content/post/microsoft-365-platform-call-30th-of-november-2021.md

     Twitter.
 {{< image alt="PnP-Calls-TogetherMode-500w-Trimmed.gif" src="images/blog/microsoft-365-platform-call-30th-of-november-2021/PnP-Calls-TogetherMode-500w-Trimmed.gif" >}}

-It\'s great to see everyone today.
+It's great to see everyone today.
 Some of you are joining from the European Collaboration Summit in *Düsseldorf*, Germany!
 **Demos** delivered in this session